badoo/MVICore/mvicore-todo-app/0-simple-reducer/README.md

 ### Wiring
 As you may have notice above, all the elements are described in terms of `ObservableSource` for output and `Consumer` and input.
-This unification allows for easier component wiring, which MVICore provides using `Binder`.
+This unification allows for easier element wiring, which MVICore provides using `Binder`.
 It manages all the subscriptions and follows provided `Lifecycle`.
 More in-depth explanation is available [here.](../../documentation/binder/README.md)

-First step is to define the connections between the components: view and feature.
+First step is to define the connections between the elements: view and feature.
 ```kotlin
 // MainActivity.kt
 val feature = TodoListFeature()